Gabriel Arana

+Texas Observer

+In March 2023, the board of the Texas Observer voted to lay off the entire staff of the magazine and cease publication because of a budget shortfall.
+Led by Arana, the staff of the Observer launched a successful fundraising campaign that raised more than $300,000 over the span of a few days, leading the board to rescind the layoffs.

 Personal background

 Gabriel Arana grew up in Nogales, Arizona, on the Mexico–United States border.
 He attended Yale University where he wrote for the Yale Daily News and graduated with a degree in linguistics.
 He then attended Cornell University, from which he holds a master's degree, also in linguistics.
 He married his same-sex partner in Washington, D.C. in 2011.